-The Program successfully attracted retail orders to the Exchange and participation in the Program has continued to increase over time.
-The Exchange believes that the success of the Program is in that it provided tangible price improvement and transparency to retail investors through a competitive pricing process.
+The Program has attracted some retail orders to the Exchange and participation in the Program has continued to increase over time.
+The Exchange believes that the Program provided tangible price improvement and transparency to retail investors through a competitive pricing process.

 Brokers route retail orders to a wide range of different trading systems.
-The Program offers a transparent and wellregulated option providing meaningful competition and price improvement.
+The Program offers a transparent and wellregulated option providing competition and price improvement.
 BX believes that it has achieved its goal of attracting retail order flow to BX and, as stated above, it has resulted in a significant price improvement to retail investors through a competitive pricing process.
-The Exchange also has not detected any negative impact to market quality as the Program has continued to grow over time.
+The Exchange also has not detected any negative impact to market quality or to retail investors as the Program has continued to grow over time.

-&lt;sup>24 Both RMO and non-RMO execution quality values are weighted by RMO volume and a very small number of extreme outlier symbol-day stats have been removed from the analysis.
+&lt;sup>28 Both RMO and non-RMO execution quality values are weighted by RMO volume and a very small number of extreme outlier symbol-day stats have been removed from the analysis.